Sung-Huan/ANNOgesic/docs/source/subcommands.rst

 **tables:** The tables of operons which store all information of operons and sub-operons.

-The meanings of each column is following:
+The meaning of each column is as following:

 	**Operon_ID:** Operon ID.